fiyazbinhasan/GraphQLCore/README.md

       }
     }

-Create a `package.json` file and paste the snippet.
 At this point, you can either use `yarn` or `npm` to install the packages.

     yarn install